muhanzhang/NestedGNN/README.md

     python run_tu.py --model NestedGCN --h 3 --layers 4 --node_label spd --use_rd --data MUTAG

-To compare with a base GCN model only, type:
+To compare it with a base GCN model only, type:

     python run_tu.py --model GCN --layers 4 --data MUTAG

+To reproduce the added experiments with hyperparameter searching, type:

+    python run_tu.py --model GCN --search --data MUTAG

+    python run_tu.py --model NestedGCN --h 0 --search --node_label spd --use_rd --data MUTAG

-Use "--data all" and "--model all" to run all models (NestedGCN, NestedGraphSAGE, NestedGIN, NestedGAT) on all datasets.
+Replace with "--data all" and "--model all" to run all models (NestedGCN, NestedGraphSAGE, NestedGIN, NestedGAT) on all datasets.

 ### QM9